repboxr/gha_repbox_mono/README.md

 After you have set up everything, performing an analysis for another replication package goes faster.
 Just keep the same repo, change the content of `art` and `sup`.
 Commit and push the changes to Github, run the workflow and download the results.

+## Repbox Updates

+I will regularly update the underlying Docker container.
+This means when using Repbox via this Github Action Pipeline, you will always use the current version of Repbox.
+Of course, at some point, I should introduce some stable versions between which you can chose.

 ## Automating the steps

 All the steps can be automated, e.g. with a shell or R script.
 Useful will be the [Github cli](https://cli.github.com/) command line utility. if you are a data editor, just contact me and I can help you via Zoom.